 After you provide a urine sample, it is tested right away.
 The health care provider uses a dipstick made with a color-sensitive pad.
-The color the dipstick changes to tells the provider the level of acid in your urine.
+The color change on the dipstick tells the provider the level of acid in your urine.

-Do not stop taking any medicine before talking to your provider.
+DO NOT stop taking any medicine before talking to your provider.

 Eat a normal, balanced diet for several days before the test.
 Note that:

 - A diet high in citrus fruits or vegetables can increase your urine pH.

 - A diet high in meat products or cranberries can decrease your urine pH.

 The test involves only normal urination.
 There is no discomfort.

 Your provider may order this test to check for changes in your body's acid levels.
 It may be done to see if you are at risk for kidney stones.
 Different types of stones can form, depending on the acidity level of your urine.

 The normal values range from pH 4.6 to pH 8.0.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test result.